Uzbekistan Country Commercial Guide

 Opportunities

-Foreign investors will find the most opportunities in the hospitality sector.
-International hotel brands are currently found only in the capital city of Tashkent, but there is a great demand for hotels and global franchises in Samarkand, Bukhara and Khiva - the central cities of the ancient Silk Road and major tourism destinations.
-The government wants to attract foreign investment and management services to the airports as public-private partnerships with an exemption from customs duties and 50% reduction in income and property taxes for three years.
+Foreign investors may find opportunities in the hospitality sector.
+International hotel brands are currently found mainly in the capital city of Tashkent, but there is demand for more hotels and global franchises in Samarkand, Bukhara, and Khiva - the central cities of the ancient Silk Road and major tourism destinations.
+The government has sought to attract foreign investment and management services to the country’s airports in the form of public-private partnerships, offering an exemption from customs duties and a 50% reduction in income and property taxes for three years.
 Uzbekistan’s expansion plans for its fleet of short- and medium-haul aircraft should create business opportunities for manufacturers.

-For specific opportunities, businesses should contact organizations involved in Uzbekistan’s tourism industry, including the State Tourism Development Committee, Uzbekistan Airways, Uzbekistan Airports and Ministry of Transport.
+For specific opportunities, businesses should contact organizations involved in Uzbekistan’s tourism industry, including the Tourism Committee, Uzbekistan Airways, Uzbekistan Airports and Ministry of Transport.

 Resources